tylim88/realtime-drive-tracking-ingestion/README.md

 to view the frontend open http://localhost:5173

-select a driver and pick a date time then click "connect"
+select a driver and pick a date time then click `connect`

 ![Alt Text](./img/preview.png)